 You must notify us of any change of name, address, telephone number, etc., so that we can maintain accurate information on our records and make contact with you in an emergency, if necessary, outside normal working hours.
-A 'Change of details' form can be found in the staff section of the JRH Support website.

 OTHER EMPLOYMENT

 If you already have any other employment or are considering any additional employment you must notify us so that we can discuss any implications arising from the current working time legislation.